Klučov (Kolín District): Administrative division

+Etymology

+The name was probably derived from the Old Czech word klučenina, i.e. 'clearing'.

 Geography

 Klučov is located about 21 km northwest of Kolín and 27 km east of Prague.
-It lies in a flat agricultural landscape of the Central Elbe Table.
+It lies in a flat agricultural landscape in the Central Elbe Table.
 The highest point is at 252 m above sea level.
 The Šembera River flows through the municipality.

 History

 The first written mention of Klučov is from 1250.
 Until 1418, the village was owned by a local noble family that called themselves Lords of Klučov.
-In the following decades, Klučov was property of various lower noblemen.
+In the following decades, Klučov was property of various lesser noblemen.
 Shortly after 1534, Klučov was annexed to the Kostelec estate.

 Transport

 Klučov is located on the railway line Prague–Kolín.